inaka/elvis_core/doc_rules/elvis_text_style/no_trailing_whitespace.md

 > Works on `.beam` file?
 Not really! (it consumes results Ok, but these might be unexpected, since there's no notion of "whitespace" in BEAM files)

+## Quick fix

+Use an Erlang code formatter.

 ## Options

 - `ignore_empty_lines :: boolean()`